Side effects of brachytherapy

 Radiation therapy is generally associated with side effects.
 These side effects are well known and most side effects are not dependent on the type of radiation therapy.
 However, brachytherapy is associated with sparing the surrounding healthy tissue from unnecessary radiation with the potential for fewer side effects than alternatives such as external beam radiotherapy.1-2

 People respond to treatments in different ways.
-The type of side effects that may be experienced depends on a number of factors, such as the stage of the prostate cancer and whether there are any compounding health problems.
-Side effects may appear in the short-term (known as acute side effects), which typically resolve soon after treatment.
-Other side effects may appear several months later (long-term side effects).
+Some side effects may appear in the short-term (known as acute side effects) or may appear several months later (long-term side effects).

 Discuss your treatment options and the relative risks of potential side effects with your healthcare professional.

 - Ott O et al. Radiother and Oncol 2016; 120:119-23.
 Available at: https://www.thegreenjournal.com/article/S0167-8140(16)31179-3/fulltext Accessed June 2021

 - Polgar C et al. Lancet 2017; 18(2);259-268.
 Available at: https://www.thelancet.com/journals/lanonc/article/PIIS1470-2045(17)30011-6/fulltext Accessed June 2021